jonahdeclerck/swashplateless_helicopter/README.md

-a swashplateless helicopter design based on the video by tom stanton, using Drehmflight
+a swashplateless helicopter design inspired by [this video by Tom Stanton](https://youtu.be/d80oXSCcHTk?si=MYQpmtHN8eGi8ZL7)